OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 Deallocation
 ~~~~~~~~~~~~

-When the program is finished using a block of memory, the block will be marked unused,
+When the program is finished using a block of memory, the block will
+be marked unused.
-this allows Java garbage collection to know that this area must be cleaned.
-The
+This allows Java garbage collection to know that this area must be
+cleaned.
-garbage collection will implicitly freeing up the unused memory blocks in heap.
+Garbage collection will implicitly free up the unused memory blocks in
+the heap.
-The heap manager updates its private data structures to show that the area of memory
+The heap manager updates its private data structures to show that the
-occupied by the block is free again and so may be re-used to satisfy future allocation
+area of memory occupied by the block is free again and so may be
+re-used to satisfy future allocation requests.
-requests.
-Here's what the heap would look like if the garbage collection deallocates
+Here's what the heap would look like if the garbage collection
-the second of the three blocks.
+deallocates the second of the three blocks.

 .. inlineav:: LocalHeapdealoc dgm

-After the deallocation, the pointer continues to point to the now deallocated block.
-The
+After deallocation, the pointer continues to point to the now
+deallocated block.
-program must not access the deallocated pointee.
-This is why the pointer is drawn in gray
+The program must not access the deallocated pointee.
+This is why the pointer is drawn in gray |---| the pointer is there,
-|---| the pointer is there, but it must not be used.
-Sometimes the code will set
+but it must not be used.
-the pointer to ``null`` to tell the garbage collection that this object is now unused.
+Sometimes the code will set the pointer to ``null`` to tell the
+garbage collection that this object is now unused.

 Programming The Heap